MeetKothari/MeetKothari/README.md

 ## I'm a junior Computer Science student!

-- 🌱 I’m currently learning: Everything.
-No, really...🤣
+- 🌱 I’m currently learning: MATLAB
 - 🥅 2022 Goals: Learn more about SQL.
-- ⚡ Fun fact: I can dunk a basketball (about half the time)!
 - 🔭 This page is a WIP for the 2022 spring semester.

 ### Connect with me: